 2015-2016 Howard University Fellow: Adarra Davis

-Adarra started her year as a Production Assistant for the world premiere of Akeelah and the Bee, then stepped into a hands-on production management role for CTC's largest fundraiser of the year, the Curtain Call Ball.
+Adarra started her fellowship as a Production Assistant for the world premiere of Akeelah and the Bee, then stepped into a hands-on production management role for CTC's largest fundraiser of the year, the Curtain Call Ball.
 Gaining exposure to CTC's Theatre Arts Training program, Adarra stage managed a high school student show, Laramie Project, and attended professional development trainings on topics such as gender inclusion and the impacts of trauma on brain development.
-Continuing to focus on events, Adarra coordinated a Howard Alumni reception, mentored by CTC's Development Director, and is currently teaming up with CTC's Associate Production Manager to plan and produce a wildly successful 50th Anniversary “All Access” Open House community event, and coordinated a Tech Tour for CTC’s Diary of a Wimpy Kid production.
+Continuing to focus on events, Adarra coordinated a Howard Alumni reception, mentored by CTC's Development Director, and teamed up with CTC's Associate Production Manager to plan and produce a wildly successful 50th Anniversary “All Access” Open House community event, and coordinated a Tech Tour for CTC’s Diary of a Wimpy Kid production.
 Adarra devoted time observing CTC's teaching artist residencies in the schools and in the community, taking on a mentorship role with theater students at North High School, and gained experience with CTC's producer and company manager on casting and contracting local, national, and international artists.
 Adarra created a presentation for CTC staff on racial disparities within the arts and the experience of a predominantly white theater as a young black female arts administrator.
 Adarra continued at CTC through the Fall as the Curtain Call Ball Coordinator for the development department.

 2014-2015 Howard University Fellow: Tevin Giddens